The future of food is here, and it tastes like health and wellness.

 As Americans adopt healthier diets, natural offerings and nutritious snacks have replaced the more popular, less healthy options on the market and at grocery chains around the country.

 But are consumers as receptive to the innovative food substitutes and unique food categories as this growing industry would lead us to believe?
-We used Alpha’s on-demand insights platform to survey more than 350 U.S. consumers over the age of 21 to determine whether they have an appetite for these five trends in food.
+We used Alpha’s rapid consumer feedback platform to survey more than 350 U.S. consumers over the age of 21 to determine whether they have an appetite for these five trends in food.

 1. Healthy Food Disguised as Unhealthy Food